Kurdish despair laid bare as Syria cease-fire nears end

 Breaking News Emails

-DUHOK, Iraq — Kurdish civilians fleeing Turkish troops in Syria angrily blamed erstwhile ally America for their misery as the clock ran down on the five-day pause in fighting ending later on Tuesday.
+DUHOK, Iraq — Kurdish civilians fleeing Turkish troops in Syria angrily blamed erstwhile ally America for their misery as the clock ran down on the five-day pause in fighting that will end later Tuesday.

 U.S. troops leaving northeastern Syria were pelted with potatoes and insults as they rolled through towns on their way to Iraq on Monday.

-On the other side of the border in Iraq, recently arrived Kurdish refugees also focused their anger at the United States.
+On the other side of the border in Iraq, recently arrived Kurdish refugees also focused their anger toward the United States.

-At first Mahmoud Bashar, an elderly man with thin-rimmed glasses, refused to speak to NBC News out of anger at the United States.
+At first, Mahmoud Bashar, an elderly man with thin-rimmed glasses, refused to speak to NBC News out of anger at Washington.

 “It’s as if the Americans destroyed my home,” he said as he waited in line for kerosene to keep warm in dusty Bardarash refugee camp outside the Iraqi city of Duhok.
 “We fought for the whole world, we fought terrorism and ISIS.
 We fought ISIS but at the end the Americans deserted us.”